lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-26-Multiset-Ordering.md

 according to the multiset ordering and therefore the recursion terminates.
 More details are in [the paper](https://doi.org/10.1145/359138.359142);
 it's Example 3, on page 471.
-Reflecting the conventions of 1979, the program is coded in a variant of Algol and $z$ is a global variable rather than a stack element.
+The program in that paper reflects the conventions of 1979: it is coded in a variant of Algol with $z$ a global variable rather than a stack element.

 The most difficult case of termination I had to formalise explicitly, below.
 It's for the first recursive call.